Only she remembered what happened on her wedding day.

 “I’m sorry?" he said Anya.
 Are you feeling alright?
 I haven't seen you in months and I don't know any James "

 She remembered everything that happened yesterday but all she could focus on was picturing James and worrying that he was hurt or lost.
-She remembes
+She remembers

 The lemon cake with lavender frosting.
 The way James whispered her name as they kissed.
 The rain that stopped just in time for the ceremony.
 The odd flicker of the chandelier in the old church hall.
 The moment—clear as crystal—when the wind picked up during their vows, carrying a faint, foreign voice she couldn't place, whispering something she hadn't quite heard.
-She remembers falling asleep with her husband and she forces herself to focus as she scowers the internet.
+She remembers falling asleep with her husband.
+She commands her mind to stay focused as she scours the internet.

-That night, after another fruitless search through the internet, Anya turns off the computer and picks up her tea.
+That night, after another fruitless search through the world wide web, Anya turns off the computer and picks up her tea.
 She slowly walks around her room as she gets a bit of a chill.
 She takes a cardigan off the back of her bedroom door where she finally found something.

 A photo.